Animenosekai/lifeeasy/README.md

     there is no argument.

-> Returns a string with the number of hours from greenwhich.
+> Returns a string with the number of hours from greenwhich (> string)

 <a name="display"/>